apprentech/apprentech.io/index.md

 ### Minimum Requirements?

-* Your own laptop [we can provide basic systems, if necessary]
 * You should have a reasonable command of either Windows, Apple Mac, or Linux
 * You need to be willing to commit >50% of your working week to our program
 * You need to be extremely self motivated, and ready to start learning immediately